9 things about Japan that the internet doesn’t tell you

 You won’t find any rubbish bins

-In 1995, most trash cans were removed after a terrorist attack where cult members released deadly Sarin gas into a number of trains in Tokyo.
+Secondly, in 1995, most trash cans were removed after a terrorist attack where cult members released deadly Sarin gas into a number of trains in Tokyo.
 The gas, that was hidden in plastic bags covered in newspaper, killed a dozen people and harmed thousands of others.
 After the attack, one of the security measures was the remove the rubbish bins in Tokyo as it was a potential place where terrorists could hide weapons.

 If you do need to dispose of your rubbish, just take it back to the place where you bought it.
 They always have rubbish bins and are more than happy to take it off your hands.